outmoded/hapi-contrib/Style.md

 #### Variable declarations

+  - Any variable that is only assigned once should be defined using `const`.
+  - Any variable that is assigned multiple times should be defined using `let`.
+  - Variables should not be declared using `var`.
   - Declare on first use, not at top of function; [self](#prototype-members) being an exception
-  - Do not chain declarations unless inside `for` parentheses (repeat `var` for each variable in a separate statement)
+  - Do not chain declarations unless inside `for` parentheses (repeat `const` or `let` for each variable in a separate statement)
   - Give descriptive names
     - Do not use similar names or synonyms for different variables unless following a convention
     - `for...in` iterators should use descriptive names